Killing of Ezell Ford: LAPD accounts

-According to LAPD commander Andy Smith in August 2014, Wampler and Villegas saw Ford walking on the sidewalk at 65th Street and left their vehicle.
-Wampler said he knew Ford, but did not recognize him at the time.
+According to LAPD commander Andy Smith, officers Wampler and Villegas saw Ford walking on the sidewalk at 65th Street and left their vehicle.
+Wampler said he knew Ford but did not recognize him at the time.
 The two officers confronted Ford as part of an "investigative stop" at around 8:20 p.m.
 They told investigators that though they carried a Taser in the patrol car, neither took it out, and Villegas instead drew his gun.
 Villegas said he believed Ford may have been armed because he was in "a gang area".
 Villegas soon put the gun away and repositioned himself as the "cover" officer while Wampler approached Ford.
 After the release of Ford's autopsy, LAPD chief Charlie Beck said Ford walked away after Wampler and Villegas left their vehicle to speak to him.
 An earlier press release said Ford looked towards the officers but kept walking and "made suspicious movements, including attempting to conceal his hands".
 According to Beck, Wampler and Villegas told detectives Ford concealed his hands as they attempted to stop him.
 According to Beck's account the officers then followed Ford to a driveway where he crouched between a car and some bushes.
 Wampler and Villegas said they believed Ford was trying to dispose of drugs that were in his possession, which Wampler felt was sufficient evidence to arrest him.
 No drugs were found in the vicinity, however.
+Smith said Ford had been unarmed.